Step 3 of my Essentials for Ambitious Women who want to go back to work with confidence is to Create a powerful LinkedIn profile.

 - Tell people that you want to go back to work and what work you want to do.

 This doesn’t need to be all time-consuming.
 With just 10 minutes a day, you can quickly build an effective network.
 Set aside a specific time of day to do this rather than randomly grabbing 10 minutes here and there.
-That way you’ll be more focussed.
+That way you’ll have more focus.

 If you are a mum who’s taken a career break or you are on maternity leave and thinking ahead to your next career more, creating your LinkedIn profile and using LinkedIn to build your network is essential.
 It’s never too soon to start planning.